localhorst87/autonomous_drone/README.md

 # autonomous_drone
 Using a DJI Ryze Tello drone to perform autonomous flight actions.
 I'm using Python for testing but the productional code is C++

 All code is written by me, unless otherwise indicated.
-I try to write clean code regarding my coding coding style and architecture if possible.
+I try to write clean code regarding my coding style and architecture if possible.

 Steps: